 - It allows them to be more conditioned to be hungry at times

 Creating a routine for the food is essential, and having a routine makes it easier for changing foods too.
-If your cat is a young kitten and needs to have big cat food, you want to give them the food around the same time, since when a cat eats at the same times every single day, it becomes a conditioning aspect, and hunger is a huge motivator.
+If your cat is a young kitten and needs to have big cat food, you want to give them the food around the same time, since when a cat eats at the same time every single day, it becomes a conditioning aspect, and hunger is a huge motivator.
 If you’re able to give them the same meal at regular times, it’s good if you need to either change their food or if you want to start putting them on adult food if they’re young.

 The Age Game

 When they’re young, they need more food.
-Kittens require more food per a pound of weight to support than an adult cat does.
+Kittens require more food per pound of weight to support than an adult cat does.
 With kittens up to six months, you may need to do the following: